Distributed noise-shaping quantization: I. Beta duals of finite frames and near-optimal quantization of random measurements: Introduction

 The paper is organized as follows: In Section \ref{section-distributed-quantization}, we review the notion of general noise-shaping quantizers and their stability as well as alternative duals of frames based on noise shaping.
 In this section we introduce a number of new notions, namely, $V$-duals and $V$-condensation of frames and the concept of {\em distributed noise shaping}.
 In Section \ref{section-beta-duals}, we introduce the special case of {\em beta duals} and derive a general bound for the analysis distortion of an arbitrary frame using beta duals.
 As an example, we show in this section that beta duals are optimal for harmonic semicircle frames.
-In Section \ref{gaussian_frames}, we analyze the analysis distortion of Gaussian frames and prove Theorem \ref{T:MAIN} as well as some variations of it.
+In Section \ref{gaussian_frames}, we bound the analysis distortion of Gaussian frames, prove Theorem \ref{T:MAIN} as well as some variations of it, and also discuss the extension of our results to sub-Gaussian frames.

+This paper is the first in a series of papers (in progress) on distributed noise shaping.
+The follow-up papers will address extensions of the theory developed in this paper for frames to more general sampling scenarios, including compressive sampling and infinite dimensional systems.